15 December 2016 | 41 Comments

 - Higher prices for consumers: Because of the direct approach, Kickstarter allows creators to offer backers prices that are lower than their retail equivalents.
 So I do struggle a bit with the idea that we’re making a choice that hurts our valued customers.
 Solution: The new system is meant to remove a key cost for customers: shipping.
 Whether you buy from a local game store or an online game store (over their “free shipping” threshold), you’re more likely to avoid paying the guaranteed shipping cost on Kickstarter (whether it’s built into the cost of the reward or added on).
 But this is only a partial solution, and I can understand how it may be frustrating for some people.

 This is going to be a learning process for us.
 It always has been.
-But I look forward to the journey–a very well-informed journey, thanks to people like you who offer me their thoughts, ideas, and opinions in constructive ways–just as I look forward to sharing that journey with you on this blog, as I do in Part 3.
+But I look forward to the journey–a very well-informed journey, thanks to people like you who offer me their thoughts, ideas, and opinions in constructive ways–just as I look forward to sharing that journey with you on this blog, as I do in Part 3 and Part 4.